dhillennn/MajorProject/README.md

 ## Admin Dashboard

-Access the admin dashboard at `/admin` to view:
+Access the admin dashboard at `/admin` to view after login:

 - **Dashboard**: Interactive pie charts and scan statistics
 - **Scans**: Browse all email analyses with full details